jrdegbe/thamesthrive-api/docs/qa/how_can_i_udata_event.md

 1. **Elasticsearch Query:** While events themselves are immutable, you can use Elasticsearch queries to update event data.

-2. **Change event during processing:** In Tracardi, there is a plugin that allow you to perform transformations or mappings on events in workflow.
+2. **Change event during processing:** In ThamesThrive, there is a plugin that allow you to perform transformations or mappings on events in workflow.
 It is called `Copy data`.
 Confirm that you want to change event with `Update Event` action.

-3. **Post Collection Event to Event Mapping:** Commercial Tracardi provides a feature called "post collection event to event mapping."
+3. **Post Collection Event to Event Mapping:** Commercial ThamesThrive provides a feature called "post collection event to event mapping."
 This feature allows you copy values between event properties after its being collected.

 ## Update event by query